salosh/nudnik/README.md

  - name: The name of the client, arbitrary string
  - stream_id: The stream id, the streams are numbered from `0` to whatever was configureed via the `streams` arg.
  - message_id: At every `interval`, the client sends `rate` messages, this id is an autoincrement index for that message.
- - timestamp: The timestamp at which the request was created
+ - ctime: The timestamp at which the request was created
+ - rtime: The timestamp at which the request was retransmitted (0 if not applicapble)
+ - rcount: The amount of times this message was retransmitted (0 if not applicapble)
- - meta: Just another string field that does nothing, you may send additional arbitrary data to increase message size
+ - meta: Just another string field that does nothing, you may send additional arbitrary data to increase message size or specify `random` to generate random data with every request
  - load: This field may be repeated several times, it instructs the server to create fake load of some sort before replying.

  Upon recieveing a message, the server will: